AkiraMorilas/finger-to-skin/README.md

 # finger-to-skin
-Takes skin elements, and arranges them per-finger in an osumania skin for all keycounts
+Takes skin elements, and arranges them per-finger in an osumania skin from 1K to 18K

 TODO:
 - soundsphere support